RGB-Tools/RGB-Documentation/csv-w-btc.md

 There are 2 main ways in which a Single-use Seal can be **defined** in Bitcoin transactions:

-* **Public keys or addresses** - the seal is defined selecting an address or a public key which has not been used yet (i.e. have not been used to lock some bitcoins)
+* **Public keys or addresses** - the seal is defined selecting an address or a public key which has not been used yet (i.e. has not been used by any locking script, thus is not locking any bitcoin)
 * **Bitcoin transaction outputs** – the seal is defined by selecting a specific UTXO available to some wallet.

 This definition methods can be employed in a combination of **closing methods** which differentiate themselves according to how a **spending transaction**:
-1. Uses the seal definition: use of the address in locking script / spend of the UTXO
+1. Uses the seal definition: use of the address in locking script / spend of the UTXO.
 2. Host the message over which the seal is closed according to a **commitment scheme** (i.e. in which part of the transaction the message is committed and stored).

 The following table illustrates the 4 possible combinations of seal definition and seal closing: